Vlahaka/Nilogism/main_paper.md

 **According to Google:**

-Perception is the process of receiving external input of something through the senses.
+"Perception is the process of receiving external input of something through the senses.
 It involves selecting, organizing, and interpreting sensory information to create a meaningful understanding of the world around us.
 In essence, it's how we make sense of the information our senses gather.

 **Here's a more detailed breakdown:**